Skip to main content

 Ensure readers can (and do!) readily consume your important content with our easy-to-use documentation template.

-A GIF of a user scrolling to show the Confluence Documentation Template
+Animated GIF of a user scrolling through the Confluence documentation template page

 Want to use our Documentation Template?
-Simply install Content Formatting Macros for Confluence Cloud and choose it from the Confluence templates library.
+Simply install Mosaic: Content Formatting Macros & Templates and choose it from the Confluence templates library.

-2. Click on the templates search bar and type ‘Content Formatting Macros’.
+2. Click on the templates search bar and type ‘Mosaic’.

-3. Select the ‘Documentation’ template, then click Use template to get started.
+3. Select the ‘Documentation’ template to get started, or hover over it for a preview.

-You can also view and use all the templates from the Content Formatting Macros app homepage.
-Just click Apps > Content Formatting Macros, scroll down to the templates section, and choose a template.
+You can also view and use all the templates from the Mosaic app homepage.
+Just click Apps > Mosaic, scroll down to the templates section, and choose a template.

 What is documentation?